 Since 1991, a total of 875 long term volunteers have been placed in Cambodia working with about 200 partners.
 As of March 2016, 33 long term professional volunteers are working alongside 18 volunteer assistants.

-Volunteers enjoy a good standard of living and support from VSO and its partners is readily available.
-Volunteers in Cambodia work hard but can also have time to enjoy living in this beautiful country.
+Volunteers enjoy a good standard of living and support from VSO and its partners are readily available.
+Volunteers in Cambodia work hard but also have time to enjoy living in this beautiful country.

 Youth volunteering in Cambodia with ICS

-Youth volunteers, through International Citizen Service (ICS) support both Education and Food and Income initiatives.
+Youth volunteers, through International Citizen Service (ICS), support both education, food and income initiatives.
 Projects are based in Stung Treng, Modulkiri and Battambang regions.

-Under the direction of Team Leaders, staff and professional volunteers, ICS teams work to establish youth agricultural cooperatives.
-Building interest in agriculture and increasing relevant skills.
+Under the direction of team leaders, staff and professional volunteers, ICS teams work to establish youth agricultural cooperatives.
+This is building interest in agriculture and increasing relevant skills.

-In Education, ICS volunteers also help develop resources that support peer education, school councils, and infrastructure.
-As well as support developments encouraging child-friendly environments and encourage parents to get more involved with decisions related to schools.
+In education, ICS volunteers are helping develop resources that support peer education, school councils, and infrastructure.
+Volunteers help to create child-friendly environments and encourage parents to get more involved with decisions related to schools.